lizmarques/ml_engineer_test_project/README.md

     streamlit run main.py
     ```
 ### Streamlit
+- Usage:
+    - About: Provides an overview of the platform.
+    - HR Agent Platform: Allows you to input job details and run the agents to find and evaluate candidates.
+    -
 - Use the Interface:
     - Navigate to the "HR Agent Platform" tab.
     - Fill in the form with the job title, brief description, required skills, differential skills, and location.